thepeoples/website/pages/README.md

 The goal is for this to become a community-owned solution that uses GitOps patterns where ever practical, including for project and solution governance.

+To be successful, this needs to be community solution with several contributors.
+We need help with coding, design, documentation, graphics (branding), but any help is appreciated.

 ## Source Code

 The source code for the platform is open source.
 Please visit our source repository for more information: